 This is probably the area where there is the greatest disagreement between climbers.
 Some climbers don’t want any discomfort at all, while others are happy to have a five minute battle every time they attempt to squeeze their blister-covered-feet into their shoes.
-In terms of performance, a tighter shoe is going to have greater sensitivity on the rock but it’s also going to be more uncomfortable.
+In terms of performance, a tighter shoe is going to have greater sensitivity on the rock, which allows better performance, but it’s also going to be more uncomfortable.
 The line where that discomfort becomes unacceptable pain is different for everyone and it’s up to you how much you’re willing to sacrifice in the pursuit of sendage.
 It’s important to recognise that too much pain can completely nullify the perceived advantage of a small shoe.
 It’s also important to recognise that there could be long-term consequences to wearing shoes that are way too small for your feet.

 By far the most important thing to consider when buying a new pair of shoes is the fit.
 No matter how well a shoe has been reviewed, if it doesn’t fit your foot correctly, you aren’t going to enjoy wearing it and you won’t get the most out of it.
 An aggressive, technical shoe with a big air bubble around your heel is going to be useless for heel hooking, and a stiff, flat shoe that rubs against the knuckle of your little toe is going to be very uncomfortable.
 The other thing to be mindful of is that sizing varies between brands and most people do not wear the same size in their climbing shoe as they do in their everyday shoes.
 Fit is the number one thing to think about when buying a new pair of climbing shoes and that’s why it’s so important to try a shoe on before buying it.

 Alongside the fit, colour and style are other factors that you will have to decide on.
 Do you want sleek, monochrome, sendage machines?
 Or do you want vibrant shoes that refuse to be ignored?
 At the end of the day, you need to be happy wearing the shoes that you've bought!